 With both men and women actively participating in the workforce, it is crucial to acknowledge the demands and responsibilities of professional life.

-An equal distribution of household chores allows individuals to strike a balance between their careers and personal lives, reducing stress and creating a more sustainable work-life equilibrium.
+A distribution of household chores that leads to equal leisure time allows individuals to strike a balance between their careers and personal lives, reducing stress and creating a more sustainable work-life equilibrium.
 Sharing responsibilities also enables both partners to pursue their personal goals and ambitions without feeling overwhelmed by domestic tasks.

 When husbands actively participate in doing their fair share of household chores, it can significantly contribute to their spouses' career advancement and success.